 Sphenopalatine Ganglion Block

 The anesthetic can be delivered to the SPG by applying it to cotton swabs and placing them into the back of the nose.
-It can also be given by an injection into the cheek, but this technique usually requires an X-ray to verify correct placement of the needle.
+It can also be given by an injection into the cheek, but this technique requires an X-ray to verify correct placement of the needle.
 A newer technique involves delivering the anesthetic through a thin plastic tube that is placed in the nose.
 This method is less invasive than an injection.

 What is a sphenopalatine ganglion block used for?